cypress-io/cypress-chrome-recorder/README.md

 The CLI will prompt you to enter the path of the directory or file that you would like to modify as well as a path to write the generated Cypress test to.

-If you prefer to enter paths via the CLI, you can run the following to export individual recordings:
+If you prefer to enter paths via the CLI, you can run the following command to export individual recordings:

 ```sh
 $ npx @cypress/chrome-recorder <relative path to target test file>